piryopt/pienryhmien-optimointi/documentation/project_meetings.md

     3. choosing the user stories for the next sprint
     4. Discuss about the timing of the next meeting
     5. Other topical issues

+### Sprint planning

+* Participants: the project team and the tutor
+* When: after sprint retrospective